Nikkei hits 30-year high as financials gain on Democrat control of Senate

 SoftBank Group dropped 1.6% after the news that the Trump administration is considering adding Alibaba Group Holding Ltd to its trade blacklist of Chinese companies.

 Softbank Group is the largest shareholder of the Chinese e-commerce giant.
-(Reporting by Hideyuki Sano; Editing by Ramakrishnan M.)
+(Reporting by Hideyuki Sano; Editing by Ramakrishnan M. and Shailesh Kuber)

 Nuestros Estándares: Los principios Thomson Reuters.